ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.telegram/README.md

 E.g. `Door lamp  => switched on`.

 ### Buttons in line
-How many button must be shown in the line for one device.
+How many buttons must be shown in the line for one device.
-Because of the long name may be it is better to show only 2 (or even just one) buttons in the line.
+Because of the long name maybe it is better to show only 2 (or even just one) buttons in the line.

 ![settings](img/stateSettings3.png)